Church Insurance: Top Companies, Cost & Coverage

 - Counseling liability coverage includes volunteers and lay leaders

-GuideOne offers many optional coverages, including sexual misconduct and key person insurance.
+GuideOne offers many optional coverages, too, including sexual misconduct and key person insurance.

 GuideOne is available in 50 states through a large network of independent agents.
 Claims services are available 24/7 online or over the phone.

-There are zero complaints filed against it with the National Association of Insurance Commissioners.
+There are zero complaints filed against it with the National Association of Insurance Commissioners (NAIC).

-GuideOne offers Subsplash Giving, which is an online giving platform.
-The system is free for churches and helps make member donations easy.
+As a free resource for churches, GuideOne offers Subsplash Giving.
+This is an online giving platform and helps make member donations easy.

 GuideOne is financially stable and has an A- (Excellent) rating from AM Best.